 There are some truths about homeschooling that I wish I had known when I began this journey that I hope can be of encouragement to families just beginning their homeschool experience.

 Let’s discuss the differences between phonics, phonology, phonemic awareness and emergent literacy, and then see how to help your child in these areas.

 Find out how to decide if your child needs to have their speech evaluated by a speech and language pathologist (SLP) and what to do.

+Is your high schooler looking for volunteer opportunities beyond working at the local food bank?
 Here are five less conventional ways for homeschoolers to get the leadership experiences that scholarship sponsors, colleges and employers are looking for in applicants.